abilandz/PH8124/Lecture_8/Lecture_8.md

 ) 1>output.log 2>error.log &
 ```

-It's a matter of personal taste which of the two versions is used in practice, but from the **Bash** perspective, they are the same.
-After executing, we see now with **jobs -l** the following printout:
+It is a matter of personal taste which of the two versions is used in practice, but from the **Bash** perspective, they are the same.
+After executing, we see with **jobs -l** the following printout:

 ```bash
 [2]+  7941 Running                 ( echo "Subshell PID: ${BASHPID}"; date; date -q; sleep 10m ) > output.log 2> error.log &